daltonshaver/terrorism-analysis/README.md

 	- OEF-HOA Horn of Africa, 7,077 attacks
 - I have examined univariate statistics on all of the variables in each subset.
 -  I have organized the terrorist groups ("gname" variable) into more generalized groups in order to create a more accurate Logistic Regression model.
-- I have created a High Performance Logistic Regression model that predicts whether the attack will be successful or not.
+- I have created a High Performance Logistic Regression model that predicts whether the attack will be successful or unsuccessful.
 	- Predicted probabilities for each subset have been exported into three CSV files.
 	- I have created a tables that includes all of the coefficient estimates, standard errors, Degrees of Freedom, t values, p-values, and calculated odds.
-- I have created bar charts examining the distributions of attacks with a predicted probability of 95% or greater.
+- I have created bar charts examining the **distributions of attacks with a predicted probability of 95% or greater**.
 These can be used to determine similarities/differences in the success of varying components of a terrorist attack in three separate regions of the world.
-- I have imported all necessary shapefiles, and plotted all attack coordinates for each component of Operation Enduring Freedom.
+- I have created two maps (Africa, Philippines) displaying the geographic distribution of attacks, colored by success.
+- I have created a graphic showing the ROC-AUC Curves stratified by mission.

 ## Difficulties
 - I am unsure of the key differences between the SAS Logistic Procedure and the SAS HPLogistic Procedure.
-- The predicted probabilities potentially have quite a bit of uncertainty, and would be accurate when describing them as confidence intervals.
+- Need a concise way to explain ROC curves.

 ## Problems Solved
 - Why is the Degrees of Freedom for all variable levels in the Logistic Regression model infinite?
 		- This is the default option for the HPLOGISTIC procedure in SAS, using the z distribution.
 Setting the DDFM model option to DDFM=RESIDUAL sets the DF to a finite value allowing the use of a t distibution.
 The two methods are almost identical when using a large sample.

 ## Background
-For background information, refer to [Mapping Militants](https://cisac.fsi.stanford.edu/mappingmilitants).
-This website includes background information on most Islamic State terrorist cells in the world.
+Over $600 billion spent on Afghanistan/OEF Global War on Terror since 2001.
+100,000+ U.S. troops deployed in Afghanistan/OEF region.
+	Can't use these numbers as they refer to mostly Middle East countries, need to find specific numbers for selected AORs.

 ##### OEF-P Notes:
 On September 1, 2017 Secretary of Defense James Mattis designated Operation Pacific Eagle - Philippines as a contingency operation, serving as a continuation of Operation Freedom Eagle. *Page 98 of DOD Operation Pacific Eagle Report (PDF).*